Christina El Moussa Slams Rumor She Is Fighting With Joanna Gaines

 In a since-deleted Instagram post, Christina El Moussa vehemently denied claims that she and the Magnolia Home designer are feuding over competing businesses.
 The Flip or Flop star said the reports of a "war" is a "load of bulls--t."

-Christina said that although she's "never commented on a tabloid EVER (and have swallowed a load of shit from these tabloids)" she can't help but dispel these "disgusting" rumors.
+Christina said that although she's "never commented on a tabloid EVER (and have swallowed a load of s--t from these tabloids)" she can't help but dispel these "disgusting" rumors.
 "I have always been a huge supporter of female entrepreneurs... #girlboss is my motto," the 35-year-old wrote.

 The mother-of-two concluded her message, "Nothing but respect for @joannagaines ♥️ #goodvibesonly."